Skip to main content

 Select Statement SQL

-Now, let's add columns, which should match results of the SQL statement.
+Now, add columns to match the results of the SQL statement.

 Add new columns

-Let's run a Preview and check our SQL query:
+Run a Preview to check your SQL query:

 Preview

-So far, we have imported some of dimension tables into our database.
-We have added fact table and we have created a new physical table based on the SQL query.
+At this point, you have imported several dimension tables, added a fact table, and created a new physical table based on a SQL query.

-In our F_REVENUE fact table we have two such candidates: ORDER_STATUS and CHANNEL_NAME.
-Both columns have been included in D_ORDERS table and will relate to the fact table using ORDER_KEY, therefore it is safe to remove them from the F_REVENUE fact table.
+In the F_REVENUE fact table, two such candidates are ORDER_STATUS and CHANNEL_NAME.
+Both columns have been included in the D_ORDERS table and will relate to the fact table using ORDER_KEY, so it is safe to remove them from F_REVENUE.

-Double click on F_REVENUE table in the navigation bar on the left side.
-New page is opened with definition of F_REVENUE table:
+Double-click F_REVENUE in the navigation bar on the left.
+A new page opens with the definition of F_REVENUE:

 F_REVENUE

-Right-Mouse click on ORDER_STATUS column in the column list and select Delete from the menu:
+Right-click ORDER_STATUS in the column list and select Delete from the menu:

 Delete ORDER_STATUS column